About us

 Community Vision A world where unconditional, embodied love becomes the cultural norm — where joy, connection, and mutual support flourish in relationships, families, and communities.

-Community Mission To expand our capacity to practice and experience real love through meaningful connection, reflection, and love in action.
+Community Mission To expand our individual and collective capacity to practice and experience real love through meaningful connection, reflection, and love in action.

 Guiding Principle Let love, wonder, and joy be our guide.